foundry-vtt-community/wiki.js/development/api/application.md

 ![Up to date as of v12](https://img.shields.io/badge/FoundryVTT-v12-informational)

 Applications are a core piece of Foundry's API that almost every developer will have to familiarize themselves with.
 As of V12, the Application class has begun a (long) transition out of use - instead, [ApplicationV2](/en/development/api/applicationv2) should be preferred for new applications.
 See also [this guide](/en/development/guides/converting-to-appv2) for help changing over.
+The Application class will stop being supported in v16.

 The [Dialog](/en/development/api/dialog) subclass has its own page detailing its specific options because its configuration is so specific.
 It has an AppV2 equivalent in [DialogV2](/en/development/api/dialogv2).